AEST to NZDT Converter

 - +10:00 - extended

 - +1000 - sign character (+) followed by a four digit time providing hours (10) and minutes (00) of the offset.
-Indicates ten hour and zero minutes time differences to the east of the zero meridian.
+Indicates an offset of ten hours to the east of the zero meridian.

 - Kilo - Military abbreviation for AEST